 The economy is doing very, very well.

-The coal industry coming back.
+The coal industry coming back?

 Yeah, they're a little afraid of the reality of running against this economy.

-I mean, that's what this really is.
+That's what this really is.

-Imagine if following this G20 after the extended conversation with China, if this tariffs deal is worked out and there's no more tariffs with China and all of that.
+Imagine if following this G20, after the extended conversation with China, if this tariffs deal is worked out and there's no more tariffs with China and all of that, I mean, if that gets done before the next election, you want to talk about a 401k boom?

 That's not even called a stock market boom anymore.